1e37/devcontainer/readme.md

 Now its time install the VSCodium extension "3timeslazy.vscodium-devpodcontainers"

 After installing, you can start VSCodium from the DevContainer folder and the plugin will create a new docker/podman container.
-Our current local workdir is also the remote dir.
+Our current local workdir will be mounted in the remote directory of the container.
+All dependencys and dev tools are now seperated from the host system.
 Enjoy! :)